19 Places to Visit in July That Are Actually Worth It (USA)

 Everyone thinks of Vermont for fall foliage, but summer is equally amazing and generally way less crowded.

-The Green Mountains in Vermont, specifically, are pure summer magic.
-The flowers are blooming and the jewel-toned swimming holes are finally warm enough to swim in.
+The Green Mountains are pure summer magic, with blooming flowers and jewel-toned swimming holes that are finally warm enough to swim in.

 Jumping into a swimming hole in Vermont, the best place to visit in July in the United States